portoio/PWiT/content/profiles/margarida-ruela.md

 **What part of what you do, you love the most?**

 What I love the most about what I do is that I feel that I am always learning.
-Since I have joined Feedzai, I have faced new several challenges:
+Since I joined Feedzai, I have faced new several challenges:

 \- New technical challenges, which made me learn new tools and programming languages;